DoubleCouponDay/stickle/README.md

 ## TODO

-- Fix no External References created in Functions.
+- Fix no External References created in POUs.

 ## Nice to have